Owen5m/AI-Anticheat-Fivem/README.md

-# FiveM Anti-Cheat Documentation
+# 🚨 FiveM Anti-Cheat System 🚨

-## Overview
+## **Overview**

-This FiveM anti-cheat system is designed to detect and prevent cheating by monitoring various suspicious activities on the server.
-It includes detection for abnormal AI behavior, DLL injection, external processes, CPU/RAM usage anomalies, and more.
-It also reacts aggressively by automatically banning cheaters and logging their activities.
+Welcome to the **FiveM Anti-Cheat System**, an advanced detection tool designed to keep your server safe from cheaters!
+This system actively monitors suspicious activities like **AI behavior anomalies**, **DLL injections**, and **external processes**, all while keeping resource usage in check.

+But that's not all — it’s **aggressive**!
+Once a cheat is detected, the system will **automatically ban** the offender and send detailed logs straight to your Discord channel.
+Whether you’re running a competitive server or just want a safer place for your players, this anti-cheat system has you covered!

 ---

-## Features
+## **Key Features** 🌟

-- **AI Behavior Monitoring**: Detects abnormal mouse and camera movements (e.g., using cheats).
+- **AI Behavior Monitoring**: Detects unnatural mouse and camera movements.
+Cheating tools like aimbots will be spotted in no time.
-- **External Process Detection**: Identifies suspicious external processes like cheat engines or hacks.
+- **External Process Detection**: Flags suspicious external processes (cheat engines, hack tools).
-- **DLL Injection Detection**: Detects when unauthorized DLLs are loaded into the game.
+- **DLL Injection Detection**: Keeps track of unauthorized DLLs that might indicate cheating.
-- **CPU/RAM Usage Monitoring**: Tracks the system resource usage to identify excessive consumption by suspicious programs.
+- **CPU/RAM Usage Monitoring**: Identifies if a player’s machine is running suspiciously high CPU or RAM usage — a sign of possible cheats.
-- **Aggressive Auto-Banning**: Players are automatically banned if suspicious activity is detected.
+- **Aggressive Auto-Banning**: No hesitation!
+Players caught cheating will be banned instantly.
-- **Admin Whitelist**: Allows admins to bypass anti-cheat checks.
+- **Admin Whitelist**: Prevents server admins from being flagged by accident, keeping them in control.

+---

+## **How It Works 🔧**

+This system continuously monitors players’ actions, looking for patterns and anomalies.
+It tracks:

+- **Mouse Movements**: If there are consistent, identical mouse movements or “silent clicks,” it may indicate that a cheat is in use (e.g., a triggerbot).
+- **Suspicious Processes**: If a cheat engine or similar tool is running in the background, this will be detected and flagged.
+- **System Resource Usage**: If a player’s CPU or RAM usage exceeds certain thresholds, it could mean that a cheat is actively consuming system resources.

+Once any suspicious activity is detected, the system **immediately logs the event** and, if set up, **bans** the player for good measure.

+---

+## **Installation Guide 📦**

+1. **Clone or Download the Anti-Cheat System**
+2. **Place `client.lua`, `server.lua`, and `config.lua`** in the appropriate resources folder on your FiveM server.
+3. **Configure the `config.lua`** file to suit your server’s needs.
+Add your Discord Webhook, set tolerances, and manage your admin whitelist.
+4. **Start the Resource** in your server and let the system do its magic!

 ---